Whatsapp +642902026334

 Meals: Breakfast

-We then leave the lake to hike up to the hilltop vantage point of the World Peace Pagoda, reached through lush forest and abundant bird life.
+We start the day with a boat ride across the Fewa lake.
+On the other side we hike (under 1 hr) through lush forest up to the hilltop vantage point of the World Peace Pagoda.
 Located at an altitude of 1100m, the white pagoda is 115 feet tall and 344 feet in diameter and was built as a symbol of peace by a Japanese Buddhist organization.
-The area commands a sweeping view of Pokhara valley, the lake and a panoramic view of snowy mountains on a clear day.
+Enjoy sweeping views of Pokhara valley, the lake and panoramic views of snowy mountains on a clear day.

-A short drive brings us back to Pokhara, stopping on the way at the Tibetan Camp.
-For those who are not claustrophobic, you can also visit Gupteswor cave just across the road from Devi’s Fall - the much-venerated cave contains a huge stalagmite worshipped as a Shiva lingam.
+It is then a short drive to the Tibetan Refugee Camp, where you can view weaving, buy some trinkets to support the locals, and read up on the Tibetan plight in the interesting but small museum.
+Time permitting, we can also visit Gupteswor cave just across the road from Devi’s Fall - the much-venerated cave contains a huge stalagmite worshipped as a Shiva lingam.
 Further reaches of the cave involve clambering through a tunnel behind the shrine, emerging in a damp cavern adjacent to the thundering waters of Devi’s Fall.

-The afternoon will be at leisure for self-exploration around the lakeside or just simply rest and relax in the ambient lakeside cafes or indulge in recreation of your choice at the Fish-tail Lodge.
+The afternoon will be at leisure for your own exploration around the lakeside or just simply rest and relax in the lakeside cafes,or indulge in a massage at the spa at the Fish-tail Lodge.

 Accommodation: Fish-tail Lodge